davidjbradshaw/image-map-resizer/README.md

 # Image Map Resize

-*This is a simple library to keep HTML Image Maps scaled to the size of an image.
-It detects the window being resized and updates the co-ordinates of the image map.*
+*This is a simple library that makes HTML Image Maps responsive, so that they automagically stay scaled to the size of the image they are attached to.
+It detects the window being resized and updates the co-ordinates of the image map accordingly.*

 *This library can be used with or without jQuery.*